mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 }
 ```

- Now for `s3.getSignedUrl`.
-It takes two parameters: an S3 method and an object.
-The method is whatever S3 method we want to make available to the front end, in this case `putObject`.
-The object will be a set of parameters that the method will be used to construct the URL, which the Lambda function will return via its callback method.
+Now for `s3.getSignedUrl()`.
+It takes two parameters: an S3 function and an object.
+The function is whatever S3 function we want to make available to the front end, in this case `putObject()`.
+The object will be a set of parameters that the function will be used to construct the URL, which the Lambda function will return via its callback function.

 ```javascript
 s3.getSignedUrl('putObject', {